emmanueltouzery/ng-typeview/README.md

   for now)
 * incomplete mapping of standard directives & filters (ng-typeview does not support all of the syntaxes of `ng-repeat` for instance..
 Pull requests welcome :-) )
+* probably incomplete in just about all the aspects, as angular is huge
+* angular1 only

 ## Commands